cartheur/aeon/README.md

 ## How to use this AGI

 Clone the repo and run the Aeon.Runtime console application.

+## Updates

+23.03.2023: I have uploaded the compendium of the _Mindpixel_ database as I rendered it in XML-format.